 Lima and Cuzco, Peru - Although the gay scene in Peru's capital city,

-is quite limited, considering the population of nearly 8 million, the
+Lima, is quite limited, considering the population of nearly 8 million, the

-action is concentrated in the Miraflores neighborhood, an area that
+In terms of a good night out most of the action is concentrated in the Miraflores neighborhood, an area that

-draws more than its share of gay prostitutes, so be careful about whom
+also draws more than its share of gay prostitutes, so be careful about whom

 While it lacks a significant gay nightlife scene, the culturally rich